munificent/game-programming-patterns/book/game-loop.markdown

 * **Variable time step:**

-    I'll put this in here as an option in the solution space, with the caveat that most game developers I see recommend against doing it.
+    I'll put this in here as an option in the solution space, with the caveat that most game developers I know recommend against it.
 It's good to remember *why* it's a bad idea, though.

     *   *It adapts to playing both too slowly and too fast.* If the game can't